kentontroy/cloudera_odbc_examples/README.md

 Assumming you have keytool installed and downloaded the certificate chain as a file and named it as truststore.jks, create a PEM file:
 % keytool -list -rfc -keystore truststore.jks | sed -ne '/-BEGIN CERTIFICATE-/,/-END CERTIFICATE-/p' > cdw-certs.pem

 You should see multiple certificates in this file.
-Please also note that your /etc/hosts file on your ODBC client should be able to resolve the virtual URLs exposed by CDW.
+Please also note that the /etc/hosts file on your ODBC client should be able to resolve the virtual URLs exposed by CDW.

 keytool prompts you for a password.
 Here, the default password of 'changeit' was used.